spfrommer/latent_algebras/index.markdown

                 <tr>
                     <td>
 <p align="justify" width="20%">
-A precise formulation of our method
+A precise formulation of our method relies on machinery from universal algebra.
+W
 </p></td></tr></table>
 </p>
   </div>